Imagine walking high above the forest awash with hues of red and gold?

 At the Haliburton Forest and Wildlife Reserve, you can experience a unique and amazing tour atop the beautiful forest canopy.

-Haliburton has the world’s longest Canopy walkway, at a height of 10-20 meters above the forest floor.
+Haliburton has the world’s longest Canopy walkway, 10-20 meters above the forest floor.

-You can explore the stunning forest from a different perspective.
-It will feel as though you’re walking in the clouds as you experience the beauty of the forest 65 feet in the sky.
+You can explore the stunning forest from a different perspective as you experience the beauty of the forest 65 feet in the sky.

-This thrilling guided adventure begins at the base camp and includes a short drive from the camp through the forest.
+This thrilling guided adventure has four different activities, starting with a short drive from the camp through the forest to a lake.

 Before you reach your destination, you will be taken for a relaxing walk on the forest trails.
 Since this is a guided tour, the guides will be with you the entire time to answer any questions about the forest or provide any assistance.